ksstrat/milestone-project-1/TESTING.md

 ![tours.html Mobile Lighthouse Score](docs/screenshots/lh_mobile_tourshtml_score.png)

 * The performance score of tours.html is 77, as this page also has larger images of upcoming tours.
-* The LCP takes 6.5ms for tours.html and is therefore slow.
+* The LCP takes 6.5 ms for tours.html and is therefore slow.
 * As on index.html, high-resolution images also play an important role here.
 * If the performance drops further in future measurements, the images must be compressed.